Tzrlk/UnderworldGodot/README.md

 1. Clone the repository
 2. Install .Net 9.0 (https://dotnet.microsoft.com/en-us/download).
-2. Install the Godot engine (version 4.1.1) dev  https://godotengine.org/ and run it.
+2. Install the Godot engine (version 4.4.x) https://godotengine.org/ and run it.
+    * Make sure you have a ``GODOT`` environment variable pointing to the godot executable.
 3. Save a file called ``uwsettings.json`` in the Godot Folder.
-See below for format of the file
+See below for format of the file.
 4. Godot project will open at ``LaunchScene.tscn``.
+    > [!IMPORTANT]
-IMPORTANT: Make sure you run BUILD on the project before continuing.
+    > Make sure you run BUILD on the project before continuing.
 5. Run.
 It might work

 This project is developed using VSCode using the C# Tools for Godot extensions.
 If you are configured to use Godot in VSCode then the project can alos just be compiled and ran from there.